Grix/helios_dac/README.md

 * https://bitlasers.com/helios-laser-dac/

-Open source, low cost USB DAC for the ISP-DB25 laser protocol.
+Open source, low cost USB DAC for the ISP-DB25 (ILDA) laser protocol.
+Allows you to control an ILDA laser projector via computer over USB.
+Supports lots of third party software (see link above).
 This repository consists of:
 * Hardware (PCB schematic in KiCAD)
 * Firmware (Atmel Studio project)
 * SDK (with examples in C++ and Python)